The Value of a Durable Power of Attorney, Healthcare Directive, and Living Will

 Why Have a Durable Power of Attorney?

 Should you become incapacitated in the future, a power of attorney avoids the need for family members (and others) who care about you to institute a guardianship or conservatorship proceeding in the courts of NJ on your behalf (see our guardianship page for a more detailed discussion about guardianship in NJ, click here).
 A well-written power of attorney can save you literally thousands and thousands of dollars in unnecessary guardianship expenses should you become incapacitated.
-This is because your Power of Attorney document appoints an individual as your legal representative and specifies what legal authority he or she will have concerning your important financial, personal, medical, and quality of life decision-making.
-A Power of Attorney is often an older person’s most important legal document together with a Living Will, Medical Directive and Health Care Proxy.
+This is because your Power of Attorney document appoints an individual as your legal representative and specifies what legal authority he or she will have concerning your essential financial, personal, medical, and quality of life decision-making.
+A Power of Attorney is often an older person’s most important legal document, together with a Living Will, Medical Directive, and Health Care Proxy.

 If you already have a power of attorney, there are some considerations to ensure your document is valid and continues to reflect your wishes should something happen to you.
-The first thing you should check is the age of the document and the date you signed it.
+The first thing you should check is the document’s age and the date you signed it.
 If the document is more than 10 years old, banks in New Jersey are not required to recognize it.
-We recommend that your general durable power of attorney be updated and/or reviewed every 5 or so years, or whenever there is a major change in life’s circumstances (i.e. divorce, death, relocation, etc.) You should also ensure that your named attorney(s)-in-fact and any successors are alive, in good mental and physical health, and have current addresses on the power of attorney document.
+We recommend that your general durable power of attorney be updated and/or reviewed every five or so years, or whenever there is a significant change in your life’s circumstances (e.g., divorce, death, relocation).
+You should also ensure that your named attorney(s)-in fact, and any successors are alive, in good mental and physical health, and have current addresses on the power of attorney document.
 If not, the document should be updated.

 Learn More About a Power of Attorney by Reading Here

-In the discussion that follows, the major highlights and benefits of a Durable Power of Attorney (DPA) or (POA) are explained from an experienced Power of Attorney attorney in New Jersey.
+In the discussion that follows, the major highlights and benefits of a Durable Power of Attorney (DPA) or (POA) are explained by an experienced Power of Attorney attorney in New Jersey.
 The discussion is not intended to be exhaustive, and legal counseling may be necessary for persons interested in signing such a document.
 Why?
 Because a Power of Attorney is a powerful legal tool!

 A POWER OF ATTORNEY IN NEW JERSEY AT A GLANCE